Skip to main content

 Once you're satisfied with your app, publish the latest version.
 If you implemented row-level security with hex_user_attributes, the published app should fail to render data in any cells that are built from the filtered data source.
 Without valid hex_user_attribute values passed via API, these parts of your app will not render.

-Hex’s createPresignedUrl public API endpoint accepts a workspace token, base URL for your Hex workspace, and Hex project id, and returns a single-use signed URL that you can inject into an iframe.
-The presigning ensures each URL can be viewed exactly once, protecting against link sharing and session replay attacks.
-This allows you to securely embed Hex content without requiring your web application users to login to Hex.
+Hex’s createPresignedUrl public API endpoint accepts a workspace token, base URL for your Hex workspace, Hex project id, and optional hex user attributes, and returns a single-use signed URL that you can embed in an iframe.

 From Settings > API keys, a Workspace Admin will need to create a new workspace token with your desired expiration (“No Expiry” is recommended) and the "Create embedded links" API scope.